medasmarathon/PiazTest/README.md

 ## Overview

-This project consists of a full-stack application for managing links, with a React front-end and a TypeScript back-end using either SQLite or Supabase as the database.
+This project consists of a full-stack application for managing links, with a React front-end and a TypeScript back-end using local or Supabase Postgres database.
 The extension allows users to create, update, and manage links with additional features like grouping and rating.

 User needs to login with their google account to start using the functionalities.
 Also the links will be saved, and listed per user, and across all browser instances, given that user is signed in, and we set up to point to the same back end server.